-ITRSHRA established several mechanisms for Congress to oversee whether the Administration is investigating ISA violations.
-Section 223 required a Government Accountability Office report, within 120 days of enactment, and another such report a year later, on companies that have undertaken specified activities with Iran that might constitute violations of ISA.
+Several mechanisms for Congress to oversee whether the Administration is investigating ISA violations were added by ITRSHRA.
+Section 223 of that law required a Government Accountability Office report, within 120 days of enactment, and another such report a year later, on companies that have undertaken specified activities with Iran that might constitute violations of ISA.
 Section 224 amended a reporting requirement in Section 110(b) of CISADA by requiring an Administration report to Congress every 180 days on investment in Iran's energy sector, joint ventures with Iran, and estimates of Iran's imports and exports of petroleum products.
 The GAO reports have been issued; there is no information available on whether the required Administration reports have been issued as well.